Rail Infrastructure and Rail Systems Planning Scheme Amendments (GC96 and C152)

 - Project Land Amendment maps - South Morang line (PDF, 732.3 KB)

-Following the feedback period, the updated draft PSA will be submitted to the Minister for Planning.
-RPV will request the Minister for Planning use his powers under section 20(4) of the Planning and Environment Act 1987 to assess and approve the draft PSA.
+Following the feedback period, the updated PSA was submitted to the Minister for Planning for approval.
+RPV requested the Minister for Planning use his powers under section 20(4) of the Planning and Environment Act 1987 to assess and approve the PSAs.

 Managing the environment